apache/fury/docs/protocols/java_object_graph_spec.md

 +----------------+~~~~~~~~~~~~~~~~~+
 ```

-`KV header` will be header marked by `MapFieldInfo` in java.
+`KV header` will be a header marked by `MapFieldInfo` in java.
 For languages such as golang, this can be computed in
-advance for non-interface type mostly.
+advance for non-interface types mostly.

 ### Enum

-Enum are serialized as an unsigned var int.
+Enums are serialized as an unsigned var int.
 If the order of enum values change, the deserialized enum value may not be
 the value users expect.
 In such cases, users must register enum serializer by make it write enum value as a enumerated
 string with unique hash disabled.